newjersey/innovation.nj.gov/content/_projects/innovation-enjine.md

 ### Impact + Metrics

 -   Over 2,000 employees participated, and the five winning proposals were selected in late 2019.
-OOI provided coaching to teams to implement their plans, however, the pandemic required to coaching program to be cut short.
+OOI provided coaching to teams to implement their plans, however the pandemic cut the coaching program short.
 -   One proposal, a [user-friendly chatbot](https://www.nj.gov/labor/lwdhome/press/2020/20200511_chatbot.shtml) that answers common unemployment-related questions, was implemented on the NJ State Department of Labor's site, reducing long phone wait times and in-person appointments so users can get help immediately.

 ### Status